rchikhi/2025-logan-practical/PartB.md

 > “Query the planet in minutes.”

 Logan Search lets you search up to **1 kb** of DNA/RNA and instantly identifies every public *Sequence Read Archive* (SRA) dataset that is likely to contain it.
 It does so by finding shared k-mers between the query sequence and each SRA accession.
-It’s built on a petabyte-scale Bloom filter index covering >27 million runs assembled by **Logan**.
+It’s built on a large search engine (Bloom filter) that takes a petabyte of space, indexing >27 million SRA accessions assembled by **Logan**.

 ---